 Buffer - Marketing Made Easier

 I could handle my own personal social media just fine, but a whole company’s?
 No Chance, right?
 Well, Buffer makes it easier than ever to organise and schedule your social media posts.
 Set preferred schedules and routine posts and you don’t even have to select what time you want to send out your content, it does it all for you.
 Send hundreds of posts a week on platforms like Instagram, Twitter, Facebook, and LinkedIn and see your follower counts rocket.
-This is one of the best remote work tools I ever encountered with.
+This is one of the best remote collaboration tools I ever encountered with.

 Buffer also helps you track your engagement, notifying you of comments and reactions to your posts, and recommending which ones you should respond to.
 Or, get access to your post analytics, letting you make small incremental changes to your posts and optimize engagement.